hpssjellis/my-examples-of-chatGPT/README.md

 Example 3.

-6 attempts and edited out "copy code" and the alert box
+6 attempts and edited out "copy code" and the alert box also added the line
+ <h4>ctrl-shit-i --> applications --> local storage to delete stored data</h4>

 Beginner vanilla javascript with "my" in front of all local variables make a single page html that saves webCam images as PNG to both display on the page and save to localStorage with the date as the file name and has a button to view all images in local storage